 1. You don't have to manage another employee.
-This can be big because executives turn to virtual assistants in the first place because they already have more admin work than they can or should handle.
+This can be big because executives turn to remote assistants in the first place because they already have more admin work than they can or should handle.
 What we hear over and over is execs saying, "I just want someone to come in and make it work."
 With a managed service, the service provider takes care of all of these functions through an account manager that is your partner in driving productivity.
 No hand-holding required.

 2. A team behind the team.
 With a managed service, you're not just hiring an independent contractor.
 You're hiring an entire support team that includes:

 - An engagement manager that turns your tasks into processes for the VA and serves as your advocate—if you have constructive feedback, you give it to the manager and not directly to the VA.
 That's the manager's problem, not yours.

 - Two backup assistants fully trained on your processes to take over in the case of absence or departure.